-If you’ve been shooting for very long, especially as ammunition prices have risen in the past two years, you’ve no doubt noticed the large amount of inexpensive steel cased ammunition available.
-It’s hard to pass it up: prices for steel cased ammunition are almost half that of traditional brass cased ammo.
-But take it out to the range and it won’t be long before you hear the “tsk tsk” of other shooters, shaking their heads and commenting on how horrible it is to run steel cased ammunition in an AR-15 style rifle.
+You have no doubt noticed the large amount of inexpensive steel-cased ammunition available.
+It is hard to pass it up—prices for steel-cased ammo are cheaper than that of traditional brass-cased.
+Take it out to the range and it won’t be long before you hear the “tsk-tsk” of other shooters, commenting on how horrible it is to run steel-cased ammunition in an AR-15 style rifle.

 Let’s own up to a few facts first.
-Discount steel cased ammunition is, in general, dirtier and smellier than mil-spec Lake City manufactured 5.56 NATO ammunition.
-It’s not quite as accurate, but most shooters won’t miss a half-MOA here or there.
+In general, discount steel-cased ammo is dirtier and smellier than MIL-SPEC Lake City manufactured 5.56 NATO ammunition.
+Further, it is not quite as accurate either, but many shooters won’t miss a half-MOA here or there.

 Now, on to some myth busting.
-Modern production steel cased ammunition is NOT corrosive, even when berdan primed.
-It won’t destroy your extractor, and it won’t accelerate wear on your bore.
-The ferrous bi-metal jackets found on most steel cased ammunition will not damage the rifling of your AR, and are perfectly safe to use on any rifle rated backstop.
+Modern production steel-cased ammo is not corrosive, even when Berdan primed and it will not destroy your extractor.
+The ferrous bi-metal jackets found on most steel-cased ammo will not damage the rifling of your AR and are perfectly safe to use on any rifle-rated backstop.

-So what do you need to do to run steel cased ammunition in your AR-15?
-First, you’ll need to make sure that your AR-15 is very well lubricated.
-Dripping wet some might say; especially the bolt carrier group.
-You’ll need to clean your rifle more often when shooting steel cased ammunition, at least once every 500 rounds, although you could get away with letting it go for up to 1,000 rounds.
-Because steel cased ammunition results in more carbon build up, it’s important to use a high quality solvent like M-Pro 7 along with a synthetic lubricant.
-Make sure to throughly clean your bolt, paying close attention to the bolt face and extractor.
-It’s usually a good idea to remove the extractor to clean underneath as well.
-You’ll also need to make sure to thoroughly clean the chamber, so picking up an M16/AR-15 chamber brush is a good idea.
+What do you need to do to run steel-cased ammunition in your AR-15 successfully?
+First, you will need to make sure your AR-15 is well lubricated.
+Dripping wet some might say—especially the bolt carrier group.
+You will need to clean your rifle more often when shooting steel-cased ammo; at least once every 500 rounds.
+However, you could get away with letting it go for up to 1,000 rounds.
+Because steel-cased ammunition results in more carbon build up, it’s important to use a high-quality solvent like M-Pro 7 along with a synthetic lubricant.
+Thoroughly clean your bolt, paying close attention to the bolt face and extractor.
+It is usually a good idea to remove the extractor to clean underneath as well.
+You will also need to clean the chamber with a good M16/AR-15 chamber brush.

-Steel cased ammunition is generally loaded lighter than standard military loads, so it’s important that your gas system runs well.
-Some AR rifles have smaller gas ports and won’t cycle well with the reduced power loads found in some steel cased ammunition.
-If you find this is a problem, switching to higher power steel cased ammunition such as our Wolf Military Classic may resolve this issue.
-Using a lower weight buffer or a lighter buffer spring can also be necessary when shooting steel cased ammo.
+Steel-cased ammo is generally loaded lighter than standard military loads, so it is important that the AR’s gas system runs well.
+Some AR rifles have smaller gas ports and will not cycle well with the reduced-power loads found in steel-cased ammunition.
+If this becomes a problem, switch to brass-cased ammo such as PPU.
+Using a lower-weight buffer or a lighter buffer spring may also be necessary when shooting steel-cased ammo.

-Steel cased ammunition is available with three different types of coatings.
-Older steel cased ammunition was usually found with a lacquer finish to help prevent rust and corrosion of the case.
-Brown Bear ammunition still uses this coating.
-Some AR-15 rifles begin to have problems with lacquer coated steel cased ammunition as heat begins to build up.
-Switching to modern production steel cased ammo with polymer coatings sometimes alleviates this problem, but in other cases it is necessary to use zinc coated steel cased ammunition such as Silver Bear.
+Steel-cased ammunition is available with three different types of coatings.
+To help prevent rust and corrosion of the cartridge case, older steel-cased ammo is lacquer finished.
+Brown Bear still uses this coating.
+As heat begins to build, some AR-15 rifles start to have problems with lacquer-coated, steel-cased ammo.
+Switching to modern production steel-cased ammo with polymer coatings sometimes alleviates this problem.
+In other cases, it may be necessary to use zinc-coated steel cased ammo such as Silver Bear.

 The best way to avoid extraction problems due to stuck cases is to use an AR-15 with a 5.56mm chamber.
-Differences in headspacing between 5.56 and .223 chambers can cause steel cased .223 or 5.56mm ammunition to get stuck as the metal heats up.
-Even Wylde chambers and other .223/5.56 hybrid chambers have been known to have issues with stuck spent steel casings.
-Stick with a true 5.56mm chamber and, as we mentioned above, remember to scrub the chamber out every 500-1000 rounds to ensure reliability.
+Differences in headspacing between 5.56 and .223 chambers can cause steel-cased .223 or 5.56mm ammo to get stuck as the metal heats up.
+Even Wylde chambers and other .223/5.56-hybrid chambers have issues with stuck spent steel casings.
+Stick with a true 5.56mm chamber and, as mentioned, remember to scrub the chamber out every 500 to 1000 rounds to ensure reliability.

-Steel cased ammo may have gotten a bad rap in the past, but there’s really nothing wrong with it.
-So go for it!
-Some AR snobs may sneer at the mere thought of running steel cased ammo through their precious rifle, but you know better now.
-Save some money when plinking and try out steel cased ammunition.
+Steel-cased ammo may have gotten a bad rap, but there is really nothing wrong with it—so go for it!
+Some AR snobs may sneer at the mere thought of running steel-cased ammo through their precious rifles, but you know better now.
+Save money when plinking and try out steel-cased.
 Most AR-15 rifles run it just fine with no problems at all.